infonomic/payload-alternative-lexical-richtext-editor/README.md

 > Unless you have very specific needs, or a lot of experience with Lexical and custom Payload fields, you should almost certainly be using the new and official [Payload Lexical Rich Text editor](https://payloadcms.com/docs/rich-text/lexical).
 >

-It's also important to mention that creating a generalized and extensible editor with a 'pluggable' feature system - such as the one currently being developed by Alessio and the team at Payload, is an order of magnitude more difficult than creating an 'opinionated' system with zero extensibility - and so this repo and our editor is in no way a criticism of the excellent work being done at Payload.
+It's also important to mention that creating a generalized and extensible editor with a 'pluggable' feature system - such as the one currently being developed by Alessio and the team at Payload, is an order of magnitude more difficult than creating an 'opinionated' system with zero extensibility.
+The Payload team are doing amazing work - and this repo and our editor is in no way a criticism of the work being done at Payload.

 ## Our Lexical Editor